 In the external share, you may have stored a set of details files whose total size exceeds the reserved disk size for history details configured in the Portal.
 Remember to manually select only the more recent files whose total size is within the configured limit.
-Use the command du hi history details to get their total size, compare it to the value that you have configured in the Portal data retention, and remove the oldest files in the set until the total size of the files matches or is below the configured value.
+Use the command du -h in the folder containing the files with history details to get their total size, compare it to the value that you have configured in the Portal data retention, and remove the oldest files in the set until the total size of the files matches or is below the configured value.
 Failing to do so results in the Portal taking more time to restore history details that must be removed afterwards anyway, because there is no disk space left reserved for them.